-Online communities of practice (CoPs) can provide a valuable source for connecting theoretical concepts with realworld experiences.10 One such CoP is Healthcare Information for All (HIFA, https://hifa.org/), with members worldwide from diverse professional backgrounds including health workers, librarians, publishers, researchers, policy-makers, and civil society representatives.
-HIFA's over 10 000 members interact on multilingual forums, sharing experiences to improve the availability of reliable healthcare information for health workers, the public, and policy-makers, and thereby improve quality of care.11 Insights from HIFA forum members have previously informed other research projects,10 as well as several World Health Organization (WHO) guidelines, including guidance on optimizing health worker roles for maternal and newborn health through task shifting^{12,13} and guidance on health system support to optimize community health worker programmes.14 In this short communication, we present key findings from a HIFA thematic discussion aimed at exploring HIFA members' experiences with the generation and use of evidence from civil society.
+Online communities of practice (CoPs) can provide a valuable source for connecting theoretical concepts with real-world experiences.
+11 One such CoP is Healthcare Information for All (hifa.org), with members worldwide from diverse professional backgrounds including health workers, librarians, publishers, researchers, policymakers, and civil society representatives.
+HIFA's over 10, 000 members interact on multilingual forums, sharing experiences to improve the availability of reliable healthcare information for health workers, the public, and policymakers, and thereby improve quality of care.
+12 Insights from HIFA forum members have previously informed other research projects, 11 as well as several WHO guidelines, including guidance on optimizing health worker roles for maternal and newborn health through task shifting^{13, 14} and guidance on health system support to optimize community health worker programmes.15 In this short communication, we present key findings from a HIFA thematic discussion aimed at exploring HIFA members' experiences with the generation and use of evidence from civil society.